deedeeharris/auto_whatsapper/readme.md

 ## Installation

-1. Install Python 3.x from [python.org](https://www.python.org/).
-2. Install the required Python packages using the following command:
+1. Install the required Python packages using the following command:

     ```bash
     pip install -r requirements.txt
     ```

-3. Install Microsoft Office Excel on your system.

-4. Install Playwright using the following command:
+2. Install Playwright using the following command:

     ```bash
     playwright install